-- 1. In-program minors - 2.
-Interdisciplinary minors
+- 1. In-program minors

+- 2. Interdisciplinary minors

 - 3. Concentrations/tracks/areas of interest/areas of specialization

 - 4. Certificates

-- 5. Educational endorsements.
+- 5. Educational endorsements

+- 6. Miscellaneous offerings

-The faculty proposing the new offering should present it to the Deans Council, APP Committee, the Faculty Senate, and the Provost Council for communication purposes.
+Those proposing the new offering should present it to the Deans Council, the APP Committee, the Faculty Senate, and the Provost Council for communication purposes.
 Each entity requires only a single reading, as the presentation is for information only.
-The new offering is also presented to the BOTAPP Committee as an FYI item.
-As well, the proposal is sent to the AIC committee of the NJPC as an FYI item.
-Faculty members proposing academic offerings other than degree-granting programs should consult the staff in the Office of the Provost to clarify the requirements for the presentation of non-degree-granting programs to internal and external governance.
+The Provost will also present FYI items to the Cabinet and President, as well as to the BOTAPP Committee.
+The proposal is sent to the AIC committee of the NJPC as an FYI item as well.
+Those proposing academic offerings other than degree-granting programs should consult the staff in the Office of the Provost to clarify the requirements for the presentation of non-degree-granting programs to internal and external governance.

-MANAGING PROGRAMS DURING THEIR LIFE CYCLE: PROGRAM MAINTENANCE Program Maintenance
+III.
+MANAGING PROGRAMS DURING THEIR LIFE CYCLE: PROGRAM MAINTENANCE

+A. Program Maintenance
-Annual Program Reports: Each spring, the Office of Institutional Research prepares data workbooks for each degree-granting and non-degree-granting academic program, to be used in annual program reports.
-Completion of these annual reports is required and is specified in a locally-negotiated agreement.

-Five-Year Program Review: Similarly, on a five-year calendar maintained by the Office of the Provost, approximately 20 percent of all programs (including disciplinary majors, interdisciplinary minors, the LIBA degree, and miscellaneous academic offerings) will undertake a five-year program review each year.
-The Office of Institutional Research prepares data workbooks for each degree-granting and non-degree-granting academic program according to the five-year calendar.
-These reports are required and are specified in a locally-negotiated agreement.

-The LIBA five-year review will contain an analysis of the numbers of students over time creating customized curriculums.
-The five-year review will also include recommendations, if appropriate, for any LIBA prompt/pathway or concentration to develop into a stand-alone major.
-The faculty interested in exploring the development of the stand-alone major can request a feasibility study or a market scan from an external research consultant by contacting the staff in the Office of the Provost.
+- Annual Program Reports: Each spring, the Office of Institutional Research prepares data workbooks for each degree-granting and non-degree-granting academic program, to be used in annual program reports.
+Completion of these annual reports is required and is specified in a locally-negotiated agreement. - 2.
+Periodic Program Review: Similarly, on a periodic calendar maintained by the Office of the Provost, approximately 20 percent of all programs (including disciplinary majors, interdisciplinary minors, the LIBA degree, and miscellaneous academic offerings) will undertake a periodic program review each year.
+The Office of Institutional Research prepares data workbooks for each degree-granting and non-degree-granting academic program, according to the periodic calendar.
+These reports are required and are specified in a locally-negotiated agreement. - 3.
+LIBA Review: The LIBA periodic review will contain an analysis of the numbers of students over time creating customized curriculums.
+It will also include recommendations, if appropriate, for any LIBA prompt/pathway or concentration to develop into a stand-alone major.
+Faculty interested in exploring the development of the stand-alone major can work with the appropriate academic dean(s) to request a feasibility study or a market scan from an external research consultant via the staff in the Office of the Provost.

-External Accreditation: A locally-negotiated agreement contains provisions for programs responsible for maintaining external accreditation.
+4. External Accreditation: A locally-negotiated agreement contains provisions for programs responsible for maintaining external accreditation.
 Faculty representatives from the program should consult that agreement for the most current guidelines.